Karamoko Dembélé

-Dembélé attracted media attention in October 2016 when he made his debut for Celtic's under-20 development team at the age of 13.
-After having played eight matches and scored one goal for Celtic at a professional level, he signed for French club Brest in July 2022.
+Dembélé attracted media attention in October 2016, when he made his debut for Celtic's under-20 development team at the age of 13.

 Early life

-Dembélé was born in 2003 in Lambeth, South London to parents from Ivory Coast.
-His family moved north to Scotland, to Govan in Glasgow, before his first birthday.
+Dembélé was born in 2003 in Lambeth, South London, to parents from Ivory Coast.
+His family moved north to Scotland, to Govan, before his first birthday.
 Dembélé, or "Kaddy" as he is known, attended St Constantine's Primary School in Drumoyne.
 He started at St Ninian's High School in Kirkintilloch (the affiliated school for Celtic's academy players) in 2015.

 Club career

 Celtic

 Dembélé started playing football for Park Villa Boys Club at the age of five and was recognised as a prodigy from a young age.
 He joined Celtic aged 10 in 2013.
-In July 2016, Dembélé was named as player of the tournament when representing Celtic U13 at the St Kevin's Boys Academy Cup.
-Soon after his appointment as Celtic head coach, Brendan Rodgers invited Dembélé to participate in a light technical training session with the first team squad.
+In July 2016, Dembélé was named as player of the tournament when representing Celtic under-13s at the St Kevin's Boys Academy Cup.
+Soon after his appointment as Celtic head coach, Brendan Rodgers invited Dembélé to participate in a light technical training session with the first-team squad.

 On 3 October 2016, Dembélé gained widespread media attention after making his debut for Celtic's under-20 side aged 13 playing with and against players who were up to seven age groups above him.
-He was named on the bench because several regular starters were away playing for Scotland's under-19 team and was brought in during the 81st minute, replacing the youngest first-team player in Celtic's history, the 16-year-old Jack Aitchison.
+He was named on the bench because several regular starters were away playing for Scotland's under-19 team and was brought on during the 81st minute, replacing the youngest first-team player in Celtic's history, 16-year-old Jack Aitchison.
 A match report on the official Celtic website stated that "the diminutive playmaker didn't look out of place and played his part in the closing stages."
-The response to Dembélé's U20 debut included concern about the physical and mental impact of such a young player being fast-tracked through the developmental ranks.
+The response to Dembélé's under-20s debut included concern about the physical and mental impact of such a young player being fast-tracked through the developmental ranks.
 On 2 June 2017, Dembélé signed a youth registration contract to stay at Celtic.

-On 24 December 2018, Dembélé signed his first professional contract at 15-years-old with Celtic, set to keep him at the club until 2021.
+On 24 December 2018, aged 15, Dembélé signed his first professional contract with Celtic, set to keep him at the club until 2021.
 In April 2019, he featured for Celtic's academy team in the seasonal finals of both the Scottish Youth Cup and the Glasgow Cup, losing out 3–2 to Rangers in the first and beating the same opposition by the same scoreline in the second.